Free City of Danzig Government in Exile: History

 On 13 November 1947, W. Richter, the chairman of the Association of Nationals of Danzig Free State was one of the first groups that announced a formation of a government in exile for the Free City of Danzig.
-Richter also announced that the association would accept a settlement from the international community that would grant them an alternative territory in a center of commerce.
+Richter also announced that the association would accept a settlement from the international community that would grant them an alternative territory in a centre of commerce.
 One of these groups made pleas to the United Nations, calling for official recognition, the deportation of Poles from its claimed territory, and assistance in re-establishing the Free City.